 Toppings of choice (optional):

-- Avocado, fresh cilantro, sliced green onion, vegan sour cream, vegan cheese, tortilla chips
+- Avocado, fresh cilantro, sliced green onion or chives, vegan sour cream, vegan cheese, tortilla chips, etc.

 Instructions